Sounds fun! What the heck is it?

 "The focus on personal data protection has changed expectations for consumers.
 Many are weighing whether the convenience they enjoy by sharing their data outweighs the risk and reality of its misuse." - Greg Petro

-Be a Good Data Shepard
+Be a Good Data Shepherd

 The General Data Protection Regulation has created more secure measures to protect consumers, as well as constructing a streamlined procedure for retailers to follow.
 Although this regulation may limit retailers' access to data, it will also protect them against data breeches that have become all too common in recent years.
 By taking steps to protect your customers, you are promoting loyalty and brand devotion.